The Best Brunches in Norwich

 Pop to Yalm to taste their Rise & Dine menu

 If you’re not sure what you fancy or you’re in a group with different tastes, we recommend Yalm.
-This food hall (set in the beautiful Art Nouveau Royal Arcade) spans cuisines from North Africa to Asia, America to Italy.
+This food hall (set in the beautiful Art Nouveau Royal Arcade) spans cuisines from the Mediterranean to Asia to the Americas.

 Yalm’s special Rise & Dine menu features breakfast delights from each kitchen and is available on weekends from 10am.
-Think butcher’s steak and eggs, shakshuka, breakfast pizzas and pancetta quesadillas- you’ll have to come back to try it all!
+Think butcher’s steak and eggs, shakshuka, breakfast pizzas, Thai omelette and pancetta quesadillas- you’ll have to come back to try it all!
 There are also freshly baked pastries when you want something lighter.

 Goat Shed